-Offering stunning views, including some spectacular sunsets, across Loch Ken and the surrounding countryside, Jillinda is situated in the small Stewartry village of Crossmichael, close to the sprawling wild beauty of Galloway Forest and Dark Sky Park.
+Offering stunning views, including some spectacular sunsets, across Loch Ken and the surrounding countryside, situated in the small Stewartry village of Crossmichael, close to the sprawling wild beauty of Galloway Forest and Dark Sky Park.

 The village of itself is a peaceful place complete with pub (The Thistle Inn) a village shop and marina but with the 'Food Town' of Castle Douglas less than a 10 minute drive away, all essentials can be taken care of within the local area.
 Also close by are the 'Artist Town' of Kirkcudbright, once home to Edward Atkinson Hornel, a founding member of the Glasgow Boy movement, and still popular with artists today, and the beautiful town of Gatehouse of Fleet located at the bottom of the Fleet Valley National Scenic Area and Cairnsmore of Fleet National Nature Reserve.